lsst/dp0-2_lsst_io/tutorials-examples/index.rst

 | 1. have gotten their :ref:`Delegate-Homepage-RSP-Accounts` and be able to log in at `data.lsst.cloud <https://data.lsst.cloud/>`_,
 | 2. be familiar with this list of :doc:`/data-access-analysis-tools/rsp-warnings`,
-| 3. reviewed the basic introductions to the RSP's :ref:`Tools-RSP-Portal` or :ref:`Tools-RSP-Notebook`, and
+| 3. have reviewed the basic introductions to the RSP's :ref:`Tools-RSP-Portal` or :ref:`Tools-RSP-Notebook`, and
 | 4. know their options for :ref:`Delegate-Homepage-Getting-Support`.

+All RSP tutorials are created by Rubin staff and adhere to the set of guidelines and best practices described in `RTN-045 <https://rtn-045.lsst.io/>`_, unless otherwise noted (e.g., the :ref:`DP0-2-Tutorials-Contributed`).

 .. _DP0-2-Tutorials-Whats-New: